Noirmoutier: Geography

 The island has been a site of uninterrupted human habitation since prehistoric times, and is a popular tourist destination.

 Parts of the island have been reclaimed from the sea.
 In 2005 it served as the finish of the Tour de France prologue.

 Transport

-The island is most notable for the Passage du Gois, a paved-over sandbank with a length of 4.5 km, one of the routes that connect the island to the mainland.
+The island can be accessed via the Passage du Gois, a paved-over sandbank with a length of 4.5 km, one of the routes that connect the island to the mainland.
 It is flooded twice a day by the high tide.

 Until the early 1970s, a ferry service operated across the Strait of Fromentine between the La Fosse pier on the island and Fromentine pier on the mainland.
 This was superseded by the construction of the Noirmoutier Bridge, inaugurated in July 1971.

 Events

 Every year, an international foot race, the Foulées du Gois, is held across it, starting at the onset of the high tide.

-La “Fête de la Bonnotte” (Bonnotte party) is also an annual festival celebrating the first day of potato harvest on the island of Noirmoutier.
+La "Fête de la Bonnotte" (Bonnotte party) is also an annual festival celebrating the first day of potato harvest on the island of Noirmoutier.